sustainland/docs/docs/interceptors.md

 })
 ```

-And to use this Interceptor in our controller we need to use a method decorator ` ` @Interceptors ` `
+And to use this Interceptor in the controller, we should use a method decorator ` ` @Interceptors ` `

 ``` typescript
 ...